skule/skule.ca/academics/gpa_requirements.md

         <td id="YELLOW_COL"> <b> EngSci </b> </td>
         <td>You must withdraw from the program.
 You may apply again next year for a different engineering program.
 Upon Readmission you will be placed on repeat probation</td>
         <td colspan="2"> You are placed on probation and required to transfer to a different program.
 You can either: <br>
             i.
-Enroll in the T-Program and retake courses with marks less than 60%;
+Enroll in the T-Program and take the Core8 equivalent of courses with marks less than 60%;
             <br> <em> OR </em> <br>
             ii.
 Withdraw from the Faculty with the right to return to a subsequent fall semester in a non-EngSci program with space. </td>
         <td> You are NOT placed on probation, you may either: <br>